Quick answer

 Prepaid is usually cheaper on a monthly basis — but postpaid has legitimate reasons to choose it:

-You're in a dense urban area and notice congestion.
-If you live and work in NYC, LA, or Chicago and regularly hit congestion during peak hours, the priority data advantage of postpaid may be worth the premium.
+NYC, LA, Chicago — if you regularly hit peak-hour congestion, the priority data advantage of postpaid may be worth the premium.

 Which carriers are prepaid vs postpaid?